ismayc/ismayc.github.io/teaching/plickers.md

 #### Bayesian Inference

-1. What is the best definition for our $p$-value in probability notation?
+1. What is the best definition for our _p_-value in probability notation?
     - $$\mathbb{P}$$($$H_0$$ is true | data or more extreme)
     - $$\mathbb{P}$$($$H_0$$ is true)
     - $$\mathbb{P}$$(data or more extreme | $$H_0$$ is true)